JustKesha/vd-2026/README.md

 Go to website - [justkesha.github.io/vd-2026](https://justkesha.github.io/vd-2026/)

 > [!NOTE]
 > For big screen only.
+Russian only.

 > [!WARNING]
 > Instead of adding image files directly to the repo,<br>